README.lrug

 After The Talks

-When the talks are finished, usually around 8pm, most of the group head over to Singer Tavern.
+When the talks are finished, usually around 8pm, most of the group head over to a local pub.
 This part of the meeting is your opportunity to socialise with other LRUG members and speak with the presenters about their talks.

 Just because we’re in a pub doesn’t mean you have to drink alcohol.
 If you do choose to drink alcohol we encourage you to explore the food menu and drink responsibly.